 The standard deviations follow the same pattern, with larger values for $\alpha_{VaR}$ and GLR, naturally explained by their also larger magnitudes.
 Moreover, in a general way, we report a predominance of positive values for skewness and negative values for kurtosis of the acceptability indexes.
 This pattern indicates a concentration of values around the global mean with more probability of occurrence above the mean.

 Regarding the sub-samples, crisis periods, such as those in Tables 1 and 4, expose a tendency to reduce the mean value and skewness of acceptability.
 This pattern partially reflects the higher volatility and the more frequent occurrence of losses in this period.
 In sub-samples related to steady periods, as in Tables 2 and 3, we realize the presence of more acceptability indexes with a positive kurtosis, indicating the larger concentration of values far from the mean.
-The more frequent occurrence of stocks can partially explain this result with good performance in this period.
+The frequent occurrence of stocks can partially explain this result and the good performance during this period.

 Comparing the star-shaped acceptability indexes with their quasi-concave/coherent counterparts makes it possible to verify that they present similar average values.
-This pattern indicates that star-shaped acceptability indexes can be used for performance evaluation producing the same evaluations as the quasi-concave/coherent ones but with more theoretical generality.
+This pattern indicates that star-shaped acceptability indexes can be used for performance evaluation, producing the same evaluations as the quasi-concave/coherent ones but with more theoretical generality.

 Nonetheless, the two groups present discrepancies regarding the changes in distinct sub-samples observed in the previous paragraphs.
-More specifically, such changes are more prominent and with larger discrepancies for the quasi-concave/coherent performance measures concerning the star-shaped ones, reflecting some robustness from the latter type.
+More specifically, such changes are more prominent and have larger discrepancies for the quasi-concave/coherent performance measures concerning the star-shaped ones, reflecting some robustness from the latter type.
 This result is related to the fact that the functionals used to define the quasi-concave/coherent ones, expectation and ES, are more sensitive to changes in data than quantiles, which we have considered the star-shaped ones.